Updated: Feb 23

 · 7” shaft 1.224 / 1.7671 = .692 movement

-Gas volume (2.272) which is 33% larger than a 12 Series shock when given the same 100 psi of holding pressure will see a decrease in total gain over the 12 Series shock.
+Gas volume in a 13 Series shock (2.272) which is 33% larger than a 12 Series shock when given the same 100 psi of holding pressure will see a decrease in total gain over the 12 Series shock.
 When this pressure is pushing on the oil column it will increase the flow of oil that travels through the shock piston.
 The increase in pressure in the air volume (common gas law) will also be less in the 13 Series at full compressed than the 12 Series.
 We will do a gas pressure test to determine this later.
+In a 20 Series and a 25 Series the gas pressure increase is 50 psi over a 9" stroke.
+This means in a 20 Series shock with 100 psi the gas pressure increase from 100 psi to 175 psi in a nine inch stroke.
+On a 25 Series shock the gas pressure increase is from 100 psi to 130 psi over a 9 inch stroke.
+Less gas pressure can do 2 different things but one of them is to increase the oils ability to flow through the piston.

 Advantage 13 Series Shocks: